DIY Fishbowl Snow Globe Tutorial

 Material to make fishbowl snow globe

-• Glittered Holiday Items (Christmas tree, ornaments and jingle bells)
+• Glittered Holiday Items (Decorative figurines, Christmas tree, ornaments and jingle bells)

 • Fishbowl